placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography/readme.md

 ## Dataset
-The Google Map and Google Earth data used for both training and tesing can be downloaded here: https://drive.google.com/file/d/1-voX6dJtIb1Dbq9_m2Ed9xvPhCjM_FLo/view?usp=sharing
+The Google Map and Google Earth data used for both training and tesing can be downloaded here: https://drive.google.com/file/d/1-voX6dJtIb1Dbq9_m2Ed9xvPhCjM_FLo/view?usp=sharing After downloading, extract it.
+Move ./Dataset/GoogleEarth/* to /CVPR21-Deep-Lucas-Kanade-Homography/Dataset/GoogleEarth/ and ./Dataset/GoogleMap/* to /CVPR21-Deep-Lucas-Kanade-Homography/Dataset/GoogleMap/

 For MSCOCO, we are using 2014 train and val, which is here: http://cocodataset.org/#download.

+Download 2014 Train images and 2014 Val images, extract them under /CVPR21-Deep-Lucas-Kanade-Homography/Dataset/MSCOCO.
+Generating the training and testing sample by running: python3 generate_training_sample.py python3 generate_testing_sample.py

-We also provide the txt file about all 6k images sampled for the tesing of this paper.
+We also provide the txt file about all 6k images sampled for the tesing used in this paper.

 ## Code and checkpoints